 "When Machines Fall Silent opens the EP with glitchy electronics reminiscent of 65daysofstatic, with shimmering guitars and punchy bass bringing in a crescendo of driving, crashing drums and epic delayed guitar.
 "Cor-Tastrophe" features some spectacularly well-placed samples, and "Freaky Jackson" is just stunning; the gigantic middle section will raise hairs on the most stubborn of necks, and the twitchy riff 4 minutes in will bring a smile to any Russian Circles / Battles fans that happen to be in earshot".

 “The second of these EPs, appropriately titled "Act Two" is of a calibre much higher than you'd expect of an unsigned band less than a year and a half into their careers.
 The production is crisp and well-balanced, the musical structures are varied and challenging”

-"...passionate drumming kept the noise together, rising and falling with the guitar riffs expertly.
-Orders of the British Empire are well rehearsed and confident
+"...passionate drumming kept the noise together, rising and falling with the guitar riffs expertly. obe are are well rehearsed and confident"

 "...guitars bounced off each other with a synchronicity that, when blared through two huge Orange amps, sounded exhilarating."

 "Their songs, a glimpse of something darker rising from the fuzz, nearly ready to rear its ugly head.
 Some parts of their songs had a rolling feel reminiscent of stoner rock and chord dissonances that added to the unsettling atmosphere."

 "...like a rich mix of the melodies of This Will Destroy You and Explosions in the Sky pounded together with the intensity of 65daysofstatic and a sprinkling of heavy metal.
 And yet they made it completely their own."